minershive/hiveon-kb/guides/start_worker_setup.md

 In this article we’ll walk you through the first time installation process and explain what different installation types there are and how to easily set up your rigs and connecting them to your account dashboard.

 # Creating An Account
-Before installing Hive OS on your rig, we recommend [creating an account](https://the.hiveos.farm/) first, or logging into your [existing one](https://the.hiveos.farm/).
+Before installing Hive OS on your rig, we recommend <a href="https://the.hiveos.farm/">creating an account</a> first, or logging into your <a href="https://the.hiveos.farm/">existing one</a>.
 Make sure to create a secure password.

 >_We strongly suggest setting up Two Factor Authentication (2FA) for additional account security.
 You can find these settings by clicking on your user name in the top right corner and then going to the Account tab.
 Scroll down to the Two-factor Authentication option and switch 2FA on then follow the onscreen instructions carefully._